AI Context

 # Plain output with both 1-hop callees and the full AI context block

-noir -b . --include-callee --ai-context
+noir scan . --include callee --ai-context

 # JSON output suitable for LLM-driven SAST pipelines

-noir -b . --ai-context -f json -o noir-context.json
+noir scan . --ai-context -f json -o noir-context.json

 # OpenAPI export with `x-noir-ai-context` on every operation

-noir -b . --ai-context -f oas3 -o spec.json
+noir scan . --ai-context -f oas3 -o spec.json

 Completeness notes

-- AI context is additive — endpoints unaffected by any heuristic come out exactly as they would without the flag (no
+- AI context is additive: endpoints unaffected by any heuristic come out exactly as they would without the flag (no

 ai_contextkey in serialized models). - Heuristics are tuned conservatively.
 Both false positives and false negatives exist; treat entries as priors, not findings.